 Explore your own anatomy.
 When alone and calm in your room, remove your clothing, get a small mirror and sit/lie on your bed, legs spread.
 You might like to trim your pubic hair in order to get a better view of your genitals, but this is not required.
 Do what you feel comfortable with, remember it is your body and you have the right to say what happens and state your own terms.

 When you feel ready to have intercourse with your partner for the first time, remember to be calm, use a lot of lubricant (such as our Moose-Joose) and start penetrative sex only when really aroused.
 Always use a water based lubricant, not Vaseline, oil, moisturizer, or any kind of greasy substance.
 These can damage latex based condoms and cause irritation and pain.

 It is often the case that any pain you may feel is more psychological rather than physical.
 The more frightened you are, the more tense or nervous you will be.
-Fear has a direct effect on the muscles of your body and will cause resistance and some of the pain you might experience.
+Fear has a direct effect on the muscles of your body and will cause resistance and some of the painful sex you might experience.
 When you feel comfortable and confident to move towards penetration you will feel much more at ease.
 Not all girls feel pain the first few times they have intercourse, this is natural too.
 You might get the urge to go to the toilet (be it number one or number two) during sex.
 It’s normal.
 This feeling will go away after a couple of times of having sex.